kimsjjkjn/PBPK_Propranolol/README.md

 - All equations in PBPK model were manually derived using the basic rationale discussed in the following research paper: Jones, Hannah M, et al. “A Novel Strategy for Physiologically Based Predictions of Human Pharmacokinetics.”
 Clinical Pharmacokinetics, vol. 45, no. 5, 2006, pp. 511–542, https://doi.org/10.2165/00003088-200645050-00006.
 - Values of parameters (fup, RB, CL_int, fu_MP, Molecular Weight, etc.) were obtained from the literature or SimCYP.
 MW, pKa, logP, fup, RB were drug-specific properties (constant in rat and human models), whilst physiological parameters such as organ volumes/flows, cardiac output, hematocrit, etc. were species-specific parameters (different in rat and human models).
 - Kp (tissue-to-plasma partition coefficient) values were obtained in Excel using standard partition coefficient calculators (Poulin–Theil): <img width="249" height="94" alt="Screenshot 2025-09-10 at 1 41 10 PM" src="https://github.com/user-attachments/assets/4ea4e765-38f3-433e-b0a3-bcd3b51a770e" />
-- For derivation of each equation used in model, refer to 'docs' section.
+- For derivation of each equation used in model, refer to 'model derivation' section in 'docs' folder.
 ## Data & Validation
 - After completing simulations in Berkeley Madonna, the raw time-concentration datasets were exported to Excel.
 - The in-vivo Time-Concentration values were digitised from published figures (raw datasets were unavailable).
 Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.